vdbergh/simul/README.md

 the square root of the average of the squares of the biases expressed in Elo.

-7. We use the BayesElo model to generate realistic pentanomial frequencies.
+7. To perform simulations we need a method to obtain `realistic pentanomial frequencies`.
+To this end we use the BayesElo model.
 Therefore, our logistic input parameters `draw_ratio, bias, elo` have to be converted to the BayesElo model.
-Strategy:
+We follow the following strategy:

   * Convert the `draw_ratio` to `draw_elo`, assuming equal strength
 engines.